WyattCore/Pacman-Game/README.md

 HOW TO RUN

 Just download the zip file for all of the code and extract it to a separate file.
-Start up the terminal from the extracted folder and run "python3 game.py"
+Start up the terminal at the src file from the extracted folder and run "python3 game.py"
 The controls are simple:
  Use the arrows to move pacman around the screen to collect pellets and eat ghosts!!